 Give us a call at (281) 730-9500, and we’ll do something no other company does in Houston—we'll send out a trained bed bug detecting dog along with an inspector as soon as possible to your property to confirm that you do have a bed bug problem.
 Once we have identified your problem and you have approved our suggested next steps, we'll schedule the first service call to begin treatment.

-Our highly-trained, background-checked technicians will thoroughly inspect your property and determine the best course of treatment based on the extent of your infestation.
+Our highly-trained, background-checked technicians will arrive at your home to thoroughly inspect your property and determine the best course of action based on the extent of your infestation.
 In addition to our knowledgeable technicians, ABC also brings a specially-trained bed bug dog to sniff out these tiny pests.
 After the inspection, we will provide you with a plan of action and associated costs.
 Once you approve our estimate, we can quickly get started on treatment.